This post may contain affiliate links. Read the full disclosure here.

 Until you’re able to test and find something you like, you might want to have some of your favorite supplies on hand.

-- Floss (very few options available)
+- Floss (much fewer options available)

 - Make-up (more expensive in France)